Whatever type of running you enjoy, there’s nothing worse than experiencing chafing, blisters, and even worse problems from too-tight shoes.

 - The more ergonomic laces can create unfamiliar pressure points versus other Altra shoes

 Among wide toe box running shoes, Altra ranks highly in every category.
-The King MT 1.5s are no exception, thanks to the grippy outsoles and exceptionally wide toe box.
-Plus, at only 8.5 ounces, these may just be your ideal trail shoe for rough and rugged conditions.
+The Lone Peak 4.5 is no exception, thanks to the grippy outsoles and exceptionally wide toe box.
+Plus, with the perfect balance of weight and cushiong, these may just be your ideal trail shoe for all types of trail conditions.

-You’ll appreciate the familiar fit of the Zero Drop cushioned platform, which ranks as “light” on Altra’s cushioning scale.
-However, there’s also a 19mm stack height thanks to the Vibram MegaGrip outsole, complete with 6mm lugs.
+You’ll appreciate the familiar fit of the Zero Drop cushioned platform, which ranks as “moderate” on Altra’s cushioning scale.
+However, there’s also a 25mm stack height thanks to the MaxTrac outsole that combines grip and durability.

-But there’s more to the Kings than the Vibram outsole, including a Gaitertrap tab to secure the gaiters, a StoneGuard midsole to deflect rocks, canted lugs to give toe traction, and a Footlock strap that’s adjustable on the trail.
-Of course, the DuraTread outsole contributes some gnarly rubber that helps you grip tactical terrain.
+But there’s more to the Lone Peaks including a Gaitertrap tab to secure gaiters, a StoneGuard midsole to deflect rocks, and canted lugs to give toe traction.
+The Lone Peak has consistently been Altra’s best-selling trail shoe.

 - Higher responsiveness than thicker-soled/cushioned trail shoes

-As its name suggests, the Hydroventure is a waterproof shoe, and Topo claims it’s the lightest on the market.
-At less than 10 ounces at a men’s size nine, it’s a decent tradeoff for the features that it boasts.
+As its name suggests, the Hydroventure 2 is a waterproof shoe, and Topo claims it’s the lightest on the market.
+At less than 10 ounces at a men’s size nine, it’s a decent balance of the features that it boasts.

-A 3mm heel to toe drop ousts the Hydroventure from the zero-drop category, but with a 23mm heel stack height, it’s understandable.
+A 3mm heel-to-toe drop ousts the Hydroventure from the zero-drop category, although this is still lower than most shoes.
 And considering the amount of traction the shoes offer, less padding is a sacrifice you might be willing to make.